|

 In addition to being an excellent insect repellant, it also does wonders breaking up tough topsoil clumps and aerating the deeper layers of earth where most rhubarb roots live.
 Onions have some natural fungicidal properties.

 Onion family members like garlic, onions, and chives make great companion plants for nearby rhubarb because they love the same soil conditions as rhubarb!
-They also thrive with their shallow roots in the light shade the rhubarb provides.
+They also thrive with their shallow roots in the rhubarb’s light shade.

 Onions help repel aphids, whiteflies, and other pests, and they also deter rabbits.